 Although double or single hung windows are a great standby for any home, the benefits of casement windows make them an exceedingly popular choice.
+What are casement windows?
 If you aren’t familiar, casement windows are those that crank open outward on a hinge, rather than sliding vertically or horizontally.
 Casement windows are a great choice for homeowners who want to have an unobstructed view because unlike double-hung or sliding sash windows, they have no center rail.

 Learn more about the benefits of casement windows, as well as the different available styles below, so you can make the most of your next window replacement.

 Letting the air in